Someone recently asked, "How can I stop being INFJ?"

 Yes, having an INFJ personality can be difficult.
 And lonely.
 And frustrating.
-I know you're aware of this.
-But, BUT, there's so much goodness about you because of the way you see and interact with the world!
+This is possible for any personality type.
+But, BUT, there's so much goodness about you as an INFJ because of the way you see and interact with the world!
 You must remind yourself of this.
 What's something you love about your personality?

 Here's a confession:

 I've broken down in tears on more than one occasion when asked what I love about myself.
 I've lived in the darkest depths of self-loathing.
 I hope you're not living there.
 If so, please reach out for help.
 Call someone.
 Make that appointment with a therapist.
 Admit you need help pulling yourself up.